rusefi/rusefi_documentation/Hardware/PNP-Board-Disambiguation.md

+# PNP Board Disambiguation landing page
-# This page serves as a landing page for all miscellaneous PNP searches.
+ This page serves as a landing page for all miscellaneous PNP searches.

 ## Miata NB2 PNP
 This is our 72 pin MRE board or a Proteus based version, the info on these boards can be found below: